Audio-Injector/RaspberryPi.buildroot.external/README.md

-# Raspberry Pi buildroot system to make a smart USB sound card
+# Raspberry Pi buildroot system to make a networked home micro battery

-A smart USB sound card is a USB sound card which provides other functionality, such as networking over USB.
-You can also alter your buildroot configuration to enable WiFi and add various other software, such as DLNA, shairPlay, etc. A network enabled USB sound card.
-NOTE: Some of these features require your own DIY efforts, however out of the box it provides the USB sound card and USB network.
+A networked home battery allows many networked batteries to augment a house's power.

 # Hardware requirements

-1. Raspberry Pi 0, probably a zero W
+1. Raspberry Pi
-2. Sound card, probably an Audio Injector sound card ( [Audio Injector original Pi sound card](https://shop.audioinjector.net/detail/Sound_Cards/Original+Pi+Sound+Card) OR [Audio Injector zero sound card](https://shop.audioinjector.net/detail/Sound_Cards/Zero+Form+Factor+Sound+Card))
+2. [BatteryController.electronics](https://github.com/flatmax/BatteryController.electronics) to turn on and off chargers and solar micro inverters
 3. Either a set of 40 pin headers to connect the boards OR an [Audio Injector quick connect clip](https://shop.audioinjector.net/detail/DIY_Electronics/PCB+quick+connect+clip) if you like adaptability and don't want to solder.

 # Initial setup